aphalo/photobiology/README.md

 specialised summary methods, maths operators and functions are provided.
 In addition, classes for storing collections of objects of the classes for individual spectra are defined as well as ‘apply’ functions.
 Extraction and replacement operators are implemented.

-Functions for calculation of the position of the sun, times of sunrise and sunset, day length and night length are also provided.
+Functions for calculation of the position of the sun, times of sunrise and sunset, day length and night length are also implemented.

 The package supports storage and manipulation of data for radiation quantities and for optical properties of objects and solutes, as well as